kollective-networks/kltv.kombine/doc/api.md

 - name: Name to be set on the environment<br>

 ##### M:Kltv.Kombine.Types.KValue.Import(System.String,System.String)
- Import a value from the environment
+ Import a value from the environment.
+If there is no default value and the variable is not found, it will abort the script.
 - name: Name of the variable to be recovered from environment<br>
 - defvalue: Optional default value in case the environement variable is not present.<br>
 Returns: The variable value